ModuleSpace/ModuleSpaceRapid/README.md

 > [!IMPORTANT]
 > ModuleSpace was a temporary student-run company created as part of a project seminar at our high school.
 This seminar is designed to give students practical experience in business and project management.
-The company does not exist anymore, however this repository will continue to be available
+The company does not exist anymore.
+However, this repository will continue to be available

 # ModuleSpaceRapid